usnistgov/REFPROP-docs/doc/DLL/high_level.rst

     or asterisks.
 Once the routine has been called with hFld set to the desired fluids, a space can be sent for all other calls that use the same fluid(s).
 For a predefined mixture, the extension ".mix" must be included.
-If the composition is included in the hFld variable, or if a predefined mixture is selected, the composition will be returned in the zm array (on a molar or mass basis depending on iMass.)
+If the composition is included in the hFld variable, or if a predefined mixture is selected, the composition will be returned in the zm array (on a molar or mass basis depending on iMass).
     That composition (or other compositions) must be sent in zm in all subsequent calls to this routine.
     See subroutines SETFLUIDS and SETMIXTURE further below for additional information and examples.